Recycling is NOT The Answer

 Bows sold at regular stores are usually made of plastic.
 Even if you reuse them for several years, they eventually must be thrown away.
 Stop buying these and look for alternatives online or make your own.
 Cycle out the plastic ribbon in your home as well, switch to a cloth (not polyester, because that’s plastic too) ribbon, or just use pretty string or twine.
 You can also make some out of fabric or old t-shirts!
 Ideas abound online!

-Silver and blue gift bows.
+Silver and blue gift bows on a white background.

 Plastic bows: pretty but bad for the environment.
-Photo by DiEtte Henderson on Unsplash
+Photo by DiEtte Henderson on Unsplash.

 Eliminate store-bought gift tags